Netromycin Side Effects

 Generic Name: netilmicin

-Note: This page contains side effects data for the generic drug netilmicin.
-It is possible that some of the dosage forms included below may not apply to the brand name Netromycin.
+Note: This document contains side effect information about netilmicin.
+Some of the dosage forms listed on this page may not apply to the brand name Netromycin.

 Applies to netilmicin: injectable solution

 The most frequent and serious adverse effects of netilmicin (the active ingredient contained in Netromycin) are ototoxicity and nephrotoxicity.
 These adverse effects may be more common and severe in patients with reduced renal function.
 Netilmicin ototoxicity and nephrotoxicity have been associated with serum trough levels exceeding 2 mcg/mL.
 Some studies have found the duration of netilmicin therapy and total dose of the drug to also be predisposing factors.[Ref]

 Renal toxicity associated with netilmicin, like other aminoglycosides, occurs in 2% to 10% of patients.
 Other predisposing factors include advanced age, preexisting renal insufficiency, dehydration, and concomitant use of other potentially nephrotoxic drugs.[Ref]